Trifecta

 A trifecta is a parimutuel bet placed on a horse race in which the bettor must predict which horses will finish first, second, and third, in the exact order.
 Known as a trifecta in the US and Australia, this is known as a tricast in the UK, a tierce in Hong Kong, a triactor in Canada and a tiercé in France.
-A trio, offered in Hong Kong and France, is a variation in which the order of the horses is not relevant.

 Variations

 Boxed

-A "boxed" trifecta is where three horses are selected, and the player wins if these three horses finish first in any order.
+A "boxed" trifecta (called a trio in Hong Kong and France) is where three horses are selected, and the player wins if these three horses finish first in any order.
 Boxed bets are effectively equivalent to placing standard trifecta bets on all six possible outcomes of the selected horses.
 For example, a boxed trifecta of horses numbered 6, 7 and 9, wins if horses finish in any of these combinations of outcomes: